 It's 2 PM on a Tuesday.
 Your leasing agent has prepped the unit — lights on, blinds open, fresh air flowing.
 They drove across the property, printed the application package, and are standing in the lobby ready to greet the prospect.
 The scheduled tour time comes and goes.
 Five minutes.
 Ten minutes.
 No call, no text, no show.

 If this sounds painfully familiar, you're not alone.
 Tour no-shows are one of the most persistent and underestimated problems in property management.
-Industry data consistently shows that 30–40% of scheduled property tours end in a no-show.
-That means for every ten tours your team books, three or four prospects simply vanish.
+Property management professionals widely report that 20–40% of scheduled tours result in no-shows, though published industry studies with exact figures are limited.
+That means for every ten tours your team books, two to four prospects simply vanish.

 The frustration is real, but the financial impact is what should keep portfolio managers up at night.
 Every no-show wastes staff time, delays your leasing pipeline, and extends the vacancy period — costing real dollars that compound across your portfolio.
 Let's unpack why this happens, what it's actually costing you, and what the most effective operators are doing to fix it.